UKHO/docs/docs/quality-assurance/team-quality-charter.md

  - Unit testing is mandatory for all functional development
  - All API development will have accompanying middle-layer API tests
  - There must be a compelling reason to use SpecFlow and its use must not be a default position
+ - Test code must be treated with the same care and attention as production code
+ - Test code should be paired upon wherever possible
- - The team must have confidence in the automated tests
+ - The team **must** have confidence in the automated tests

 ## Manual Testing